cmcmanus8/itunes-react-app/README.md

 ### Further work to be done:
 - Testing!
 Write unit, integration and e2e tests to check components, functionality for user flow. e.g Mocha and Chai for unit or e2e testing across browsers and platforms.
+Jest for testing hooks.
 - Deploy app
 - Add informative errors to be displayed in front end
 - Styling, animations on results loading